 Option 2 – Update your Intel CPU drivers manually

-1) Visit the website of Intel Download Center.
+1) Visit Intel Download Center.

-3) On the next page, open the drop-down list of View by product and select the model of your processor.
+3) On the next page, expand the drop-down list of View by product and select the model of your processor.
 Then, under Filter by, select Drivers and the version of your operating system (such as Windows 10 of 64-bit).

 4) Now you’ll be greeted with a list of drivers below.
 Go on to click the one you want to download.